Social Investment Theory

 In this theory, the concept of social exchange plays a crucial role in personality maturation and development.
 Social exchange refers to the process of individuals engaging in social transactions with others, where they give and receive resources, support, and benefits.
 These exchanges can occur in different types of relationships, such as friendships, romantic partnerships, or professional collaborations.
 Accordingly, age-specific roles have a significant impact on personality development.

-According to the five factor theory “personality trait development is largely determined by intrinsic biological maturation, with only a negligible role of life experiences” (van Scheppingen, et al., 2016).
+According to the five factor theory, “personality trait development is largely determined by intrinsic biological maturation, with only a negligible role of life experiences” (van Scheppingen et al., 2016).
 Basically, the theory proposes that the significant changes occurring at the end of adolescence and the transition into young adulthood is a natural biological process of maturation.
-Personality growth occurs naturally, much like physical growth, naturally during different stages of development.
-Perhaps, we could say that personality hits a natural biological directed growth spurt during the transitional phase between adolescence and young adulthood.

 Social Investment Theory and Personality Changes

 While the five trait theory ways heavy on the nature side of the nature-nurture debate, social investment theory gives more weight to the nurture side.
-Social investment theory argues that “investment in age-graded social roles, such as spouse, parent, and employee, is a key influence on personality development (Bleidorn, et al., 2013).
+Social investment theory argues that, “Investment in age-graded social roles, such as spouse, parent, and employee, is a key influence on personality development (Bleidorn et al., 2013).
 Basically, according to social investment theory, it is the change of social environments that change identity processes, rank -order of priorities, and eventually influence change in personality traits.

 Neither theory suggests that personality traits flip, they just experience age related normative changes.
 Typically, research has discovered that traits of agreeableness and conscientiousness increase while behaviors associated to neuroticism soften.